kitsuiwebster/pylol/README.md

 1. **Clone the repository**:

     Open a terminal with administrative rights.
-I recommend using [Windows Terminal](https://apps.microsoft.com/detail/9n0dx20hk701?rtc=1&hl=fr-fr&gl=FR) for a better experience, as it can sometimes fail with Command Prompt (cmd), and its UI is better than native PowerShell.
+I recommend using [Windows Terminal](https://apps.microsoft.com/detail/9n0dx20hk701?rtc=1&hl=fr-fr&gl=FR) for a better experience, as it can sometimes fail with Command Prompt (cmd), and its UX is better than native PowerShell.

     ```sh
     git clone https://github.com/kitsuiwebster/pylol.git